orlcar/drug-consumption-data-visualization/README.md

 ### Gradient Boosting Classifier

-We used Gradient Boosting Classifier to see which features are important.
+We used the Gradient Boosting Classifier to see which features are important.

 ![Feature Importance Plot](images/feature_Importance.png)